Conectric/conectric-usb-gateway-beta/README.md

     * `watchdogReset`: The sensor's firmware detected a need to reboot the sensor.
     * `unknown`: Catch all value, which should never appear.

 If your application does not need to see these messages, they can be suppressed using the `sendBootMessages` configuration option.
-See the [Configuration Options](#configuration-options) for details.
+See the [Configuration Options](#configuration-options) section for details.

 ### keepAlive